-Once you're agreed on a trade-in value, you're ready to complete the paperwork.
+Once you've agreed on a trade-in value, you're ready to complete the paperwork.
 Always double-check the sales contract to be sure that the negotiated trade-in value has been subtracted from the total price of the car.
-While you're examining the sales contract, keep an eye out for additional costs that may have been added to the contract.
+While you're examining the sales contract, keep an eye out for additional costs that may have been added.
 Remember, even if you've accepted the trade-in value, you're still not obligated to purchase the new car until all of the necessary paperwork has been completed and a loan is approved.

 Should you trade in your car?

 Trading in your car at a dealership isn't always the best solution.
 For example, if you still owe a lot of money on your current vehicle, the odds of getting the full funds to cover the existing debt could be a problem.
 If you only owe a little bit of money, you can probably negotiate a trade-in estimate that can cover most, if not all of the balance.